Blqtent/jackc/README.md

 Diffrences from the original Jack specification are :

 The range of decimal constant number and integer variable is unspecified.
-(It coule be from 8 to 64bits).
+(It could be from 8 to 64bits).

 The callback extension allows to call a callback method from a variable.